fernandospr/CoreLocationUtils/README.md

 * Midpoint along a great circle path between coordinates
 * Initial/final bearings to target location from source location
 * Calculate target location with a given distance and bearing from source location

+## Usage

+Copy CLLocationUtils to your project, include CLLocation+Utils.h and start using!

+Please check CLLocationUtilsTests for examples.